Birdwatching in Kenya and Wildlife Tour

 Mammal viewing: Outstanding!
 Unbeatable for multitudes of plains game and predator action.
 Birding in brief: Excellent, many of the East African specials to be seen.

-It's good to high, comprising private guest houses, lodges and mobile safari camps.
+It's of a medium to high standard, comprising private guest houses, lodges and mobile safari camps.